-- (I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses. - The CRA Center future land use designation encourages a mix of residential and commercial uses and the CRA Neighborhood Future Land Use permits a variety of housing types.
-The amendment discourages the proliferation of urban sprawl. - (II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development. - The subject land area is not in a rural area.
-The amendment discourages the proliferation of urban sprawl. - (III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments. - The Rio CRA is mostly developed and adjacent to other lands that are mostly developed.
+(I) Promotes, allows, or designates for development substantial areas of the jurisdiction to develop as low-intensity, low-density, or single-use development or uses.

+The CRA Center future land use designation encourages a mix of residential and commercial uses and the CRA Neighborhood Future Land Use permits a variety of housing types.
+The amendment discourages the proliferation of urban sprawl.

+(II) Promotes, allows, or designates significant amounts of urban development to occur in rural areas at substantial distances from existing urban areas while not using undeveloped lands that are available and suitable for development.

+The subject land area is not in a rural area.
+Much of the subject area was platted into 7,500 square foot lots in 1912 and 1916.
+It is an area that has been designated as suitable for urban infill development and redevelopment.
+The amendment discourages the proliferation of urban sprawl.

+(III) Promotes, allows, or designates urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments.

+The Old Palm City CRA is mostly developed and adjacent to other lands that are mostly developed.
 The proposed amendment of the Future land Use Map does not promote, allow, or designate urban development in radial, strip, isolated, or ribbon patterns generally emanating from existing urban developments.
-While commercial development and mixed-commercial and residential development are permitted and encouraged along NE Dixie Hwy., this is a function of the geographic shape of the Rio CRA and its situation between the FEC railroad right-of-way to the north and the St. Lucie River to the south.
-The amendment discourages the proliferation of urban sprawl. - (IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems.
+The amendment discourages the proliferation of urban sprawl.

+(IV) Fails to adequately protect and conserve natural resources, such as wetlands, floodplains, native vegetation, environmentally sensitive areas, natural groundwater aquifer recharge areas, lakes, rivers, shorelines, beaches, bays, estuarine systems, and other significant natural systems.